NANBF Women's Bodybuilding Guidelines

 - Coaches cannot approach the judging table at any point before or during prejudging.

-- Coaches are responsible for reading and understanding IPE/NANBF Guidelines & Criteria before registering a client in an IPE/NANBF show.
+- Coaches are responsible for reading and understanding WNBF/NANBF Guidelines & Criteria before registering a client in an WNBF/NANBF show.

-- Coaches are not to poach or solicit the clients of other coaches while attending IPE/NANBF events.
+- Coaches are not to poach or solicit the clients of other coaches while attending WNBF/NANBF events.

 - Marketing of other organizations’ events is strictly prohibited.